CyberHaack/CyberHaack/README.md

 ## 🧭 About Me

 I’m a Cybersecurity Analyst who is big on defending systems, simplifying security, and pursuing excellence in Identity and Access Management (IAM) and Incident Response.
 I enjoy working on real-world security challenges and building practical solutions that actually make a difference.
 I’m especially focused on securing access, detecting threats early, and helping organizations respond quickly when incidents happen.
 You’ll mostly find me working with SIEM, EDR, DLP, IAM, and SOAR tools.
 I spend a lot of time setting up policies, running simulations, building hands-on projects, and exploring how things work behind the scenes.
-I’m constantly learning, experimenting, and breaking boundaries in cybersecurity.
+I’m constantly learning, building sustainable solutions, and breaking boundaries in cybersecurity.
 Lately, I have been exploring the intersection of Machine Learning and Cybersecurity.

 ---